ashbatra/Class-10-NCERT-Solutions-App/README.md

 The Activity supports a Navigation Drawer Menu having options of Sharing the app and Rating it in a dialog box with RatingBar in its Layout file.
 The Layout file of MainActivity has a ViewPager for Slider Banner above the GridLayout which has CardView for each subject.

 #### BooksActivity
 ![ss2](https://user-images.githubusercontent.com/44803205/60764903-80139a00-a0af-11e9-921e-ccddfae894e1.jpg)&nbsp;&nbsp;

-The Activity supports a Navigation Drawer Menu having options of Sharing the app and Rating it in a dialog box with RatingBar in its Layout file.
-The Layout file of MainActivity has a ViewPager for Slider Banner above the GridLayout which has CardView for each subject.
+The Activity supports a back button to go back to the previous activity.
+The Layout file of MainActivity has a ViewPager for Slider Banner above the GridView which picks up the data for each subject's books from the BooksAdapter.java file of Models folder.
+The adapter uses a format of book from java class book also present in Models folder.

 #### ChapterActivity